random-labs/ledgerjs-stellar/README.md

+#Introduction

-Some scripts to demo and test Stellar Ledger integration and a script to create a browserified version of the library.
+This repository contains some scripts to demo and test the [Stellar Ledger](https://github.com/lenondupe/ledger-app-stellar) app and a script to create a browserified version of the library.
 Note that the libary works the same for both the Ledger Nano S and Blue device.
 No special handling is required for either.

 ### Building